aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/recognition-basics/_index.md

 {{< /highlight >}}-->

 ### **Several Target Regions**
-It is also possible to set several target areas for barcode detection within the one source image.
+It is also possible to set several target areas for barcode detection within one source image.
 This can be done in the same way as described above for one target region, i.e., using the *BarCodeReader* constructor or the *setBarCodeImage* method.

 <!--The following code snippet shows how to specify several target regions in the source image.